Dowell-Lab/srworkshop/projectB/day09/worksheets/01_bedtools_worksheet.md

 :yellow_circle: Pull the annotation file, you MACS bedfile, and your four intersection results bedfiles to your home computer

-:yellow_circle: Import them into IGV or the IGV Web App.
+:yellow_circle: Import them into the IGV Web App.
 - Where are the intergenic p53 peaks?
 - Where are the ones that completely overlapped genes?
  <!-- - HINT: In the desktop version of IGV, highlight a track and use Ctrl-F/Ctrl-B to skip to the next/previous feature. -->